-Where the form has not been completed, please make your needs known to the University via staff at the Centre for Students with Disabilities (778-782-3112 or MBC 1250).
+Where the form has not been completed, please make your needs known to the University via staff at the Centre for Accessible Learning (778-782-3112 or MBC 1250).
 We will make all reasonable efforts to arrange necessary access for you and your personal support worker (e.g., provide additional seating and/or authorize the personal support worker to accompany the student across the stage).

 University policy regarding service animals and comfort animals at Convocation